woodpecker-ci/woodpecker/docs/docs/20-usage/20-pipeline-syntax.md

 go test
 ```

-The above shell script is then executed as the docker entrypoint.
+The above shell script is then executed as the container entrypoint.
 The below docker command is an (incomplete) example of how the script is executed:

 ```
 docker run --entrypoint=build.sh golang